Technorely/tendermint/docs/guides/go-built-in.md

 Hello, Tendermint Core
 ```

-## 1.3 Writing a Tendermint Core application
+## 1.3 Writing a Tenderely Core application

 Tendermint Core communicates with the application through the Application
 BlockChain Interface (ABCI).
 All message types are defined in the [protobuf